mail-in-a-box/mailinabox/README.md

 Script is pretty self explanatory it prepares IPTables persistence, and the cron tab.
 Simply run as root and it will do the work for you.

 2.0 has been rewritten with help from some research to use IPset and far more tables and lists resourced.
 Please do not run this more than once per day, per server.
+It also pulls lists from wizcraft which may or may not work for everyone.
+But this is fine, as it's only a small portion of the list.
+Seems to only effect VPS for me.
 Tested on Ubuntu 14.04LTS
 alon@ganon.me
 https://alonganon.info